 a) If system is warm upon start-up, a DIRT-PLUGGED Valve will show an immediate deep vacuum reading on low side.
-Consult SeaFrost for cleaning techniques.
+Consult Sea Frost to obtain cleaning techniques.

 b) MOISTURE-PLUGGED VALVE on a properly charged system is indicated by deep vacuum readings on low side after a few minutes of operation from warm, followed by any combination of these symptoms: